Head in the clouds part one (including Records are like chocolate…? The Birthday Edition)

 I’ll keep this short and sweet since respite time is at an all time premium.
 Three months to get a lot of pent up frustration out of my system, and I plan to use each and every day of it doing exactly what needs to be done.
 Gee, I wouldn’t know it was really spring by looking out of my front door.
 I just have to shrug my shoulders and move on I suppose.
 I played some nice 45′s last week; there’s a good start… nothing fancy, just the basics, but they all sounded good.
 Enjoy.

-As always, you can listen at your leisure, or, now that I’ve finally figured out how, you can listen on-demand with the player thingie below.
-Imagine that :)
+As always, now that I’ve finally figured out how, you can listen on-demand with the player thingie below.
+Imagine that 🙂

 01 Can’t Be Still-Booker T & The MGs (Stax)